nandinisingh020/MINI-PROJECT/README.md

 Run the Python file:

--The system captures the background frame for a few seconds using the webcam.
+- The system captures the background frame for a few seconds using the webcam.
--Each video frame is captured in real time.
+- Each video frame is captured in real time.
--The red-colored cloak is detected using HSV color segmentation.
+- The red-colored cloak is detected using HSV color segmentation.
--A mask is created to identify the cloak region.
+- A mask is created to identify the cloak region.
--Morphological operations are applied to remove noise from the mask.
+- Morphological operations are applied to remove noise from the mask.
--The detected cloak area is replaced with the stored background image.
+- The detected cloak area is replaced with the stored background image.
--The final output frame creates an invisibility effect in real time.
+- The final output frame creates an invisibility effect in real time.
--Press q to exit the application.
+- Press q to exit the application.

 ---